Shields Green: Green and Douglass

 Owen Brown escorted Green on his difficult 20 miles from Chambersburg to the Kennedy Farm; it was difficult and dangerous because of the many slave catchers watching the roads.
 Owen has left us a 20-page report on the trip.
 He describes Green as "more mindful and alert" than he was himself, spotting Whites first, telling Owen to remove his too visible white summer coat and put on Green's black cloak instead.
 From Chambersburg to Hagerstown, Maryland, the trip was by wagon, and from there Owen and Shields traveled on foot at night, across cornfields and thinly-wooded areas.
 Owen tells us that Green had been brought up in the city, and was very much out of his element in the Maryland countryside.
 At one point they had to cross a river, presumably Antietam Creek, and since Green could not swim Owen made a makeshift raft.
 Green was much disturbed at re-entering a slave state, fearing his capture.
 When they got to the farm, "A happier man than Shields Green was never seen.
 He was like a new man", according to Owen.

 Douglass and Brown had another, little-known meeting on August 15, 1859.
-Brown travelled to Philadlephia from Chambersburg.
+Brown travelled to Philadelphia from Chambersburg.
 He had heard there would be a street parade of a "colored military company" named the Frank Johnson Guards, and he found that the situation in Philadelphia was worse than he had feared.
 The "armed and disciplined" Black group was publicly exhorted by J. J. Simons, "one of Brown's lieutenants", to participate in the upcoming invasion of Virginia to free the slaves.
 Brown was in the audience, and late that night he was roused from bed by an urgent messenger who took him to a house where both Douglass and Brown were.

 The Harpers Ferry raid

 During the raid, Green and others were assigned to recruit slaves from the nearby countryside to join the rebellion.
 Green was with Dangerfield Newby and Osborne Anderson at the Arsenal during the raid; Osborne said that Green immediately avenged Newby's death.
 According to Douglass, Osborne Anderson (not Jeremiah Anderson) said that Green could have escaped with him.
-"I told him to come; that we could do nothing more," But his reply was the same: "I b'l’eve I'll go down wid de ole man.”
+"I told him to come; that we could do nothing more," But his reply was the same: "I b'l'eve I'll go down wid de ole man."

 Green and Edwin Coppock were the only two of Brown's raiders who neither escaped nor were injured.

 Green nearly killed Robert E. Lee.
 Colonel Washington told him not to shoot.

 "Newby and Green, negroes, were stationed at the junction of High and Shenandoah rivers."

 Washington said: "Shields Green was one of the men who took my carriage from my place."

 After taking refuge in the "engine house", as it was called, Green's job was to supervise the hostages.